 Either yes or no, controlling whether skipped directories are recorded in the incremental list.
-Set this option to yes if you would like to revisit skipped directories later whilst using incremental mode.
+When set to yes, skipped directories will be recorded, and skipped later.
+When set to no, skipped directories won't be recorded, and beets will try to import them again later.
 Defaults to no.